Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     >>> worker_limits = pd.DataFrame(dict(
     ...
 Worker=data.worker_limits["Worker"],
     ...
+Window=pd.Timedelta("5D"),
+    ...
 MinShifts=0,
     ...
 MaxShifts=4,
     ... ))
     >>> worker_limits
-      Worker  MinShifts  MaxShifts
+        Worker Window  MinShifts  MaxShifts
-    0    Amy          0          4
+    0     Siva 5 days          0          4
-    1    Bob          0          4
+    1  Ziqiang 5 days          0          4
-    2  Cathy          0          4
+    2  Matsumi 5 days          0          4
-    3    Dan          0          4
+    3    Femke 5 days          0          4
-    4     Ed          0          4
+    4  Vincent 5 days          0          4
-    5   Fred          0          4
+    5   Marisa 5 days          0          4
-    6     Gu          0          4
+    6  Pauline 5 days          0          4

-The above data specifies that all workers have identical requirements to work at most four shifts in any given period, with no minimum requirement.
-When re-solving the problem, ``limit_windows`` is set to 5 days to enforce the new requirement.
+The above data specifies that all workers have identical requirements to work at most four shifts in any given 5 day period, with no minimum number of shifts required.
+When solving this variant of the problem, ``rolling_limits`` must be set to ``True`` to enforce the new requirement.

 .. doctest:: workforce
     :options: +NORMALIZE_WHITESPACE +ELLIPSIS